 If you are a member of the Armed Forces please visit our dedicated page for your occupation here.

-Critical Illness Insurance applications for test pilots will typically be available with an occupational exclusion if the insurer is able to offer cover at all.
+Critical Illness Insurance applications for test pilots will typically be available with an occupational exclusion.
 This will mean that should you become critically ill from your work as a test pilot you will not be able to place a claim for Critical Illness.
 It is worth bearing in mind that many conditions covered by a Critical Illness policy are not things that can be caused by your occupation e.g. Parkinsons disease, cancer, etc.

 There is the potential that you may be able to secure Critical Illness Cover at standard terms if you are based solely within the UK, but this will be highly dependent upon the insurer that you approach and dealt with on a case by case basis.